insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

   a.
 Goto View > C/AL Globals

   b.
-Name: `AECManager, Datatype: Codeunit, Structure: AEC Manager`
+Name : AECManager, Datatype : Codeunit, Structure : AEC Manager

 For Modify and Rename we need to define two local variables (RecRef and xRecRef) while for Insert and Delete we need only one (RecRef)

 a.
 Goto View > C/AL Locals

-Under Parameters:
+Under Parameters :

 b.
-Name: RecRef     Datatype: RecordRef
+Name : RecRef     Datatype : RecordRef

-Name: xRecRef   Datatype: RecordRef
+Name : xRecRef   Datatype : RecordRef

 4. Under the OnDatabaseInsert, OnDatabaseModify, OnDatabaseDelete and OnDatabaseRename define methods as follows: